 Gas mowers are loud, smelly, and require constant maintenance.
 Corded mowers tether you to an outlet.
-The modern battery-powered lawn mower delivers gas-like cutting power, push-button starts, near-silent operation, and zero direct emissions — and has quietly become the smartest choice for most homeowners.
+The modern battery-powered lawn mower delivers gas-like cutting power, push-button starts, near-silent operation, and zero direct emissions.
+For most homeowners, that makes it the smartest choice.

 We tested 8 of the best electric lawn mowers to help you find the right one.